NOTICE OF PRIVACY PRACTICES FOR PROTECTED HEALTH INFORMATION

 The following categories describe different ways that we may use or disclose health information about you.
 Unless otherwise noted, each of these uses and disclosures may be made without your permission.
 For each category of use or disclosure, we will explain what we mean and give some examples.
 Not every use or disclosure in a category will be listed.
 However, unless we ask for a separate authorization, all of the ways we are permitted to use and disclose information will fall within one of the categories.

-For Payment: We may use and disclose health information about you so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, a government program such as a state Medi-Cal/Medicaid agency or Medicare, or a third party.
+For Payment: We may use and disclose health information about you so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, a government program such as Medi-Cal or Medicare, or a third party.
 For example, we may need to give your health insurance plan information about your office visit so your health plan will pay us or reimburse you for the visit.
-Alternatively, we may need to give your health information to the state Medi-Cal/Medicaid agency so that we may be reimbursed for providing services to you.
+Alternatively, we may need to give your health information to Medi-Cal so that we may be reimbursed for providing services to you.
 In some instances, we may need to tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 For Health Care Operations: We may use and disclose health information about you for operations of our health care practice.
 These uses and disclosures are necessary to run our practice and make sure that all of our patients receive quality care.
 For example, we may use health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
 We may also combine health information about many patients to decide what additional services we should offer, what services are not needed, whether certain new treatments are effective, or to compare how we are doing with other health care providers and to see where we can make improvements.
 We may remove information that identifies you from this set of health information so others may use it to study health care delivery without learning who our specific patients are.

-To Individuals Involved in Your Care or Payment for Your Care: Unless you have told us in writing that you do not want us to do so (see also Special Protections for Minors below), we may release medical information about you to family members or others involved in your medical care.
+To Individuals Involved in Your Care or Payment for Your Care: Unless you are a minor receiving reproductive health care or have told us in writing you do not want us to do so, we may give medical information about you to family members or others involved in your care.
 We may also give medical information to someone who helps pay for your care.
 In the rare situation of a natural or similar disaster, we may disclose medical information about you to an organization assisting in disaster relief efforts so that your family can be notified about your status, location and condition.

 Special Protections for Minors: In California, there are certain circumstances where minors are given special protections from disclosure of their medical information.
-If you are a minor, you must provide us with written authorization to disclose information in certain circumstances.
+In those circumstances, if you are a minor, you must provide us with written authorization to disclose information.
 For example, in most cases, we may not provide your medical information to your parents or guardians without your signed written authorization when the care involves pregnancy, contraception, abortion, contagious or sexually transmitted diseases, AIDS/HIV, mental health care, and drug and alcohol abuse treatment.

 As Required By Law: We will disclose health information about you when required to do so by federal, state, or local law.